 How to Keep Squirrels Out of Raised Garden Beds

 Are you planning or planting your vegetable garden this year and need a way to keep pesky squirrels out of your raised garden beds so they can’t go digging for seeds or eat growing plants?
-I have an easy and inexpensive DIY solution for you.
-It will keep squirrels, as well as birds and deer out of your vegetable garden without harming them.
+In this post is an easy and inexpensive DIY solution for you.
+It will keep squirrels, as well as other predators like birds and deer out of your vegetable garden without harming them.

-Last spring, Ed and I started a vegetable garden in our side yard.
+Last spring, I started a vegetable garden in our side yard.

 In my mind, I would have loved a garden house like this, but I had to be realistic.